 Commodity price risk is the risk that the fair value of future cash flows may have potential adverse impact due to changes in commodity prices.
 Commodity prices for oil and natural gas are impacted by global economic events that dictate the level of supply and demand as well as the relationship between the Canadian and US Dollar.
 Crude oil prices are subject to fluctuation and volatility as evident in today's market.
-As at March 31, 2020, the Company had no material commodity price risk on its earnings as the Company is no longer recognizing revenue for its operations in Bangladesh.
-Commodity price risk may impact the proceeds, if any, that the Company realizes on sale of its concessions.
+As at March 31, 2021, the Company had no material commodity price risk on its earnings as the Company is no longer recognizing revenue for its operations in Bangladesh.
+Commodity price risk may impact the proceeds, if any, that the Company realizes from its Block 9 Claim.